loichyan/dynify/README.md

 store trait objects, as it essentially transforms `async fn` into `Box<dyn Future>`.

+### vs dynosaur

+[dynosaur](https://crates.io/crates/dynosaur) employs the same approach as async-trait to generate dyn compatible traits but, by default, preserves the original trait for more performant static dispatch.
+Similar to the async-trait case, the main advantage of using dynify is the possibility to achieve heapless dynamic dispatch.

 ## ♥️ Special thanks

 - [Rust-for-Linux/pin-init](https://github.com/Rust-for-Linux/pin-init) for its